 How can I let the school know I am concerned about my child's progress in school?

-- If you have concerns about your child's progress you should first speak to your child's teacher.
-It is important that this is your first step, as their teacher sees them day-to-day and is responsible for planning for and supporting your child. - If your child is still not making progress, then this will need to be referred to the SENDCo.
-If you still have concerns, then you can also ask to meet with the SENDCo (Mrs Newman), by arranging this through the School Office or messaging Claire Newman directly through Class Dojo. - If you have any concerns about your child's learning and progress, the SENDCo is always willing to meet with parents, whether it is a formal meeting arranged by you via the School Office, or a more informal chat that can be done in person or over the phone.
-Please always raise any concerns you have, don't wait. - If you continue to feel that your child is still not making progress, you should speak to the Head of School (Mrs Phillips) or the school SEND Governor (Ms Wilkins).
+If you have concerns about your child's progress you should first speak to your child's teacher.
+It is important that this is your first step, as their teacher sees them day-to-day and is responsible for planning for and supporting your child.
+If your child is still not making progress, then this will need to be referred to the SENDCo.
+If you still have concerns, then you can also ask to meet with the SENDCo (Mrs Newman), by arranging this through the School Office or messaging Claire Newman directly through Class Dojo.
+If you have any concerns about your child's learning and progress, the SENDCo is always willing to meet with parents, whether it is a formal meeting arranged by you via the School Office, or a more informal chat that can be done in person or over the phone.
+Please always raise any concerns you have, don't wait. • If you continue to feel that your child is still not making progress, you should speak to the Head teacher (Mrs Cohen) or the school SEND Governor (Ms Wilkins).
+Contact Information: (01749) 880376 office@staldhelms.co.uk Please contact Mrs Newman (SENDCo) directly or arrange a meeting via the School Office.
+These meetings can take place face-to-face, virtual using Microsoft Teams or phone call.

-Contact Information: